killcod3/json-viewer/README.md

    http://localhost:5173
    ```

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+This project is perfect for developers who want to add:

+- **New Language Support**: Add Go, Rust, PHP, C# code generation
+- **Advanced Features**: JSONPath queries, schema validation, data transformation
+- **UI Improvements**: Dark mode, themes, better mobile support

+### Development Setup

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-## 🐛 Bug Reports
+## 🐛 Bug Reports & Feature Requests

+### Bug Reports
-If you find a bug, please create an issue with:
+Create an issue with:
-- Bug description
-- Steps to reproduce
+- Bug description and steps to reproduce
+- JSON data that causes the issue
-- Expected behavior
+- Expected vs actual behavior
-- Screenshots (if applicable)
 - Browser/OS information

-## 💡 Feature Requests
+### Feature Requests

-Have an idea for a new feature?
+Have an idea?
 Open an issue with:
-- Feature description
+- Feature description and use case
-- Use case/motivation
+- How it would improve developer workflow
 - Proposed implementation (optional)

 ## 📄 License